kennethSty/knowledgeGraph/README.md

 - **`graph_generation`:** Contains all scripts around constructing and storing the knowledge graph. `kg_construction.py` contains the function to create the knowledge graph.
 In order for this function to successfully create the knowledge graph the local Neo4j server has to be running the corresponding DBMS specified in the keys.env file.
 To achieve this open the Neo4j Desktop application and start the DMBS.
 The `testexport.py` file demonstrates how an existing knowledge graph can be exported from Neo4j as I ll as imported.
 The underlying code to facilitate a seamless export and import is part of the overloaded KnowledgeGraph written for this purpose.
 The Python package also contains a second folder with legacy code that was developed along the way of several experiments.
 Besides facilitating transparency it also includes pointers towards implementing the pipeline in a parallelized share-memory setting and on a cluster.
 - **`èvaluation`:** The evaluation package contains three scripts.
 The central script is `eval_pipeline.py` which runs a grid search over specified hyperparameter combinations.
 It executes the kg_construciton script as I ll as the script in `mesh_evaluation.py`. `mesh_evaluation.py` loads the nodes and relationship of the knowledge graph constructed in kg_construction and evaluates them with respect to the German MesH terms.
 The last script `èval_data_creation.py` is only included for transparency and showcases the random selection of the evaluation pages based on the retrieved data set of 10k Wikipedia documents.
 - **`ùtils`:** Stores helper functions separately.
 Each set of helper functions is again grouped by its application such as evaluation `eval_utils.py`, embedding `èmbed_utils.py`, knowledge graph construction `kg_utils.py` and preprocessing `preprocess_utils.py`.

+## Usage
+1. Minimal Set-up: Given you installed all

 ## Reproduction & Cost Estimation
 To use the methodologies implemented in the pipeline the user may rerun the scripts in the order discussed above.
 For running kg_construction without evaluation, the user may write a script only running the kg_construction functions.
 For reproducing the kg_construction and evaluation results documented in the practical report, the user may execute the eval_pipeline.py script.